Brett Bodine: NASCAR beginnings

 Bodine's success in the part-time Busch Series ride in 1985 lead to a full time opportunity in 1986, driving the No. 00 Thomas Brothers Old Country Ham Oldsmobile for Howard Thomas.
 Hendrick was not interested in fielding a full-time Busch Series team but helped Bodine bring an associate sponsorship from Exxon over to the 00 team.
-He picked up his first pole of 1986 in the second race of the season at Rockingham, leading eghteen laps before falling out with mechanical trouble.
+He picked up his first pole of 1986 in the second race of the season at Rockingham, leading eighteen laps before falling out with mechanical trouble.
 Bodine picked up his second pole of the season at Martinsville and lead the first 21 laps before getting hit by Kyle Petty while working lapped traffic and then taken out in a second incident later in the race.
 Three DNFs in the season's first five races left Bodine fourteenth in points.
 Bodine then recorded nine straight top-ten finishes and another pole at Dover to move to second in the points standings.
 This streak was followed by back to back DNFs at IRP and South Boston and dropped Bodine to seventh in points after the season's sixteenth race.
 Bodine rallied to finish the season with fifteen straight top-ten finishes including wins at Bristol and the season finale at Martinsville.
 After Jack Ingram was suspended for two races for driving backwards on track, the championship came down to a battle between Bodine and Larry Pearson.
 Bodine briefly lead the standings after the season's 28th race, and with three races to go (Hickory, Rockingham, and Martinsville) trailed by twelve points.
 Bodine qualified on the pole at Hickory but the race was cancelled because, allegedly, the promoter did not want to pay the purse and intentionally damaged the track which cost Bodine the chance to gain ground on Pearson.
 At the season finale, Bodine qualified on pole and won the race but ended up placing second to Pearson by just seven points in the final standings while totaling sixteen top-fives and 24 top-tens to go along with his series-best eight pole positions.
 Bodine was voted the series most popular driver at the conclusion of the season.
-In addition to his full time Xfinity Series schedule, He made four modified starts in 1986, winning two, both of which were NASCAR Modified National Championship events held at Martinsville.
+In addition to his full time Busch Series schedule, He made four modified starts in 1986, winning two, both of which were NASCAR Modified National Championship events held at Martinsville.
 Bodine also made his NASCAR Winston Cup Series debut in 1986, driving the No. 2 Exxon Chevy in the Coca-Cola 600.
 Bodine started 32nd and finished eighteenth in the Rick Hendrick owned entry, earning the bonus money for being the highest finishing rookie driver.